Jeff Nelson (pitcher): Major league career

-Before the season, the Seattle Mariners signed Nelson to a minor league contract, his third stint with the club.
+Before the season, the Mariners signed Nelson to a minor league contract, his third stint with the club.

 In the offseason, Nelson signed a minor-league contract with the St. Louis Cardinals, but was released before the season began.
 He was then picked up by the White Sox.

 Surgery

 On June 8, 2006, Nelson announced that he would undergo surgery, to relieve a nerve in his right elbow, that was likely to mark the end of Nelson's active baseball career.
 Following the operation on his pitching elbow, on May 10, 2007, there was controversy when he tried to sell bone chips from his elbow, removed in the operation, on eBay who cancelled the auction.
 Nelson, whose daughters attended The Bear Creek School, were going to give half the proceeds to the school and half to the Curtis Williams Foundation.

 Nelson signed a minor league contract with the Yankees in January 2007 so that he could officially retire as a Yankee.